smartprocure/contexture/packages/client/README.md

   }
 }
 ```

+If you pass `mapSubqueryValues` as the last parameter, you can ignore the `types` parameter.
+It's signature is `(sourceNode, targetNode, types) => deltasForTargetNodeMutate`.

 ##### Loading Indicators
 A change to the source node in a subquery will immediately mark the target node as marked for update, but will not execute it's search until after the source node has results and the debounce time passes.